yttrian/mergecat/README.md

 # mergecat

-Automatic voice line clip extractor
+Semi-automatic voice line clip extractor

 ## How to use